auroramod/docs/docs/gsc-scripting.md

 ## Writing a basic script

-In this little tutorial, we are going to write a simple GSC script that will count the amount of spawns on a player and do a bold print only the first time a player spawns.
+In this little tutorial, we are going to write a simple GSC script that will count the amount of spawns on a player and do a print to the console.

 ```c
 init()